bionicop/Digital-Garden/Sem_5/Python Programming/Question-Bank.md

 ```

 Yes.
 Return is optional in Python functions.

-Here are answers for the remaining Python questions:

 # **63. Define the term function header, parameter, and argument.**

 - Function header is the `def` statement that defines the function.